softworkz/emby-wiki/Intel QuickSync GPU Tanscoding.md

 7. Save the file

 ## 3) Grab an updated ffmpeg.exe
-A new ffmpeg.exe which includes support for Intel QuickSync encoding is required.
+A new ffmpeg.exe which includes support for Intel QuickSync and nVidia NVENC encoding is required.
 You can either build it yourself using [this build script](https://github.com/mjb2000/media-autobuild_suite) or [download the latest .exe release from here](https://github.com/mjb2000/media-autobuild_suite/releases/download/1.3/ffmpeg.exe).

 Once you have built or downloaded a new ffmpeg.exe: